 - More than one-third of Long Beach renters spend more than 50% of their income on rent.

 - Between 2009-2013, the cities goal for affordable housing development was 5,440, but they only built 383 units during this time.

-- 20,000 Long Beach families are living in severely overcrowded units.
+- Over 20,000 Long Beach families are living in severely overcrowded units.

 Here are some examples of private affordable housing developments in Long Beach.

 Puerto Del Sol

 2001 River Ave.

 Long Beach Senior